St. Peter's Anglican Church

 Wednesday, December 25, 2019: 10:30 a.m. - Christmas Day Service (BAS Holy Communion)

 8:00 a.m.
 Said Holy Communion Service (BCP)

-The Bendale Acres service has been resumed for the first Tuesday of the month at 2:00 p.m.
+The Bendale Acres service is on the first Tuesday of the month at 2:00 p.m.

 Found below are PDF's of our service bulletins:

 Sunday, September 15, 2019 - The Fourteenth Sunday after Pentecost

 Sunday, September 22, 2019 - The Fifteenth Sunday after Pentecost

 Sunday, September 29, 2019 - The Sixteenth Sunday after Pentecost

 Sunday, October 6, 2019 - The Seventeenth Sunday after Pentecost